OpenDSA/OpenDSA/RST/en/Development/NPComplete_old.rst

 This Turing machine in turn can be cast as a Boolean expression such that the expression is satisfiable if and only if the Turing machine yields ACCEPT for that string.
-Cook used Turing machines in his proof because they are simple enough that he could develop this transformation of Turing machines to Boolean expressions, but rich enough to be able to compute any function that a regular computer can compute.
+Cook used Turing machines in their proof because they are simple enough that they could develop this transformation of Turing machines to Boolean expressions, but rich enough to be able to compute any function that a regular computer can compute.
 The significance of this transformation is that *any* decision